 The application should be completed and sent as soon as possible, or handed in at the following address:

 58-60 rue de l’Etuve

-Registrations will be officially opened on 15th February 2013 and closed on 15th September (deadline).
+Registrations will be officially opened on 01st of january 2014 and closed on 15th September (deadline).

 As the number of participants is limited to 20, we advise you to provide us with your complete application as soon as possible.